Are our remaining coronavirus restrictions still needed?

 Hotel quarantine for the unvaccinated

-As for unvaccinated worldwide arrivals, they’re nonetheless topic to per week in lodge quarantine at a price of $1500.
+As for unvaccinated worldwide arrivals, they’re nonetheless topic to every week in lodge quarantine at a value of $1500.
 Places in quarantine are capped at 210.

-The Herald revealed final month that fewer than 100 folks have been in lodge quarantine in Sydney at anybody time, with experts questioning whether there was any need to single the small group out given the charges of an infection locally.
+The Herald revealed final month that fewer than 100 individuals have been in lodge quarantine in Sydney at anyone time, with experts questioning whether there was any need to single the small group out given the charges of an infection locally.

-“The unvaccinated are more likely to experience severe illness, but that might be more of an argument for mandatory health insurance than quarantine,” ANU infectious illnesses professional Peter Collignon mentioned.
+“The unvaccinated are more likely to experience severe illness, but that might be more of an argument for mandatory health insurance than quarantine,” ANU infectious ailments knowledgeable Peter Collignon mentioned.